Jennifer Thomas Houdeshell, Fine Art and Illustration.

 Artist’s Biography:

-In addition to freelancing and commission work, I have also done a series of 24 black and white paintings I call "Faces of Human Trafficking" to help raise awareness and educate about the scourge of sex trafficking in the United States of America.
-These 24 paintings have been exhibited in a wide range of public and private art centers and galleries as well as government and church settings in Central Florida where I reside.
+As well as steadily doing a variety of commissioned work, I have also done a series of 25 black and white paintings I call "Faces of Human Trafficking" to help raise awareness and educate about the scourge of sex trafficking in the United States of America.
+These 25 paintings have been exhibited in a wide range of public and private art centers and galleries as well as government and church settings in Central Florida where I reside.
 Wherever I speak on the topic of human trafficking, I bring some of the paintings with me to help my audiences make a powerful visual connection to the true stories told to me by survivors and the information I share.
 To respect the privacy and dignity of these survivors, the faces in the paintings are not theirs.

 Artist’s Statement: